-Tu B’Av is the final holiday on the Jewish calendar before the religious New Year.
+Tu B’Av is the final holiday on the Jewish calendar before the Fall Feasts commence.
 Festivities are lighthearted in contrast to Tisha B’Av seven days earlier when devastating tragedies in Israel’s history are remembered.
 It would be safe to say that the holiday is largely unknown in the Christian community.
 The biblical connection to Tu B’Av, however, explains the focus associated with the celebration.

 WHAT IS TU B’AV?

 Tu B’Av simply means the 15th of the month of Av.
 In Israel, Tu B’Av is more commonly called Chag Ha’Ahava, the holiday of love, because of the matchmaking, marriage proposals and weddings that are part of the festivities today.

 The day a young generation celebrated